pumpkin-py/pumpkin-py/CONTRIBUTING.md

 # Contributing

-The code is currently in heavy development and will change a lot.
+The bot is currently in beta and has no stable API.
+Things may change.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT",  "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 **Table of contents**

 - [Repository setup](#repository-setup): How to get started with the project
 - [Bot setup](#bot-setup): What is needed in order to run the bot in development mode
 - [File structure](#file-structure): How the newly created modules should be structured
+- [Database](#database): How to create and name module databases
 - [Code quality](#code-quality): How to run automatic code tests